kala13x/statcov/README.md

 ## StatCov
-Get and print GEL echange rate and live statistics about COVID-19 cases in Georgia.
+Get and print GEL exchange rate and live statistics about COVID-19 cases in Georgia.
 Application runs only in terminal interface.

 ## Dependency